ane/ane.github.io/_posts/2015-12-07-start-once-software.md

 is a log processor that computes the state of some system based on the content of some logs.
 A start-once processor would continuously monitor the log inputs and update its model of the system.
-If it has to churn through a lot of logs at the start, it may have a initial delay but because the model is persistent, any changes to the model can be computed quickly.
+If it has to churn through a lot of logs at the start, it may have an initial delay but because the model is persistent, any changes to the model can be computed quickly.

 Storing the model can be done in two ways.
 If RAM becomes a limitation (will